It's hard to believe that a successful

 CURRENT OR RECENT PROFESSIONAL MEMBERSHIPS, ACTIVITIES,

-Bobby is a Florida Certified Arbitrator for the Ford Motor
+is a Florida Certified Arbitrator for the Ford Motor Company,

-Company, serves as technical advisor for a regional law firm,
+serves as technical advisor for a regional law firm, and is a

-and is a member of the Automotive Aftermarket Industry
+member of the Automotive Aftermarket Industry Association, the

-Association, and the National Association of Radio Talk Show
+the National Association of Radio Talk Show Hosts.
+He served on

-Hosts.
-He serves on NAPA’s National AutoCare Advisory Board, on
+NAPA’s National AutoCare Advisory Board, on Daytona’s Advanced

-Daytona’s Advanced Technical Center Board, and on the Pensacola
+Technical Center Board, and on the former Pensacola Junior

 Committee.
 Honored as the American Marketers’ Association